scaleoutsean/longhorny/README.md

 Here's what you need for testing and development:

-- Two mid-sized VMs for SolidFire "sites" - 2 x 16 GB RAM (NOTE: SolidFire Demo VM is an OVA file, and if you don't have VMware you can use the free ESXi 7, deploy it to KVM or Hyper-V, and deploy OVA to ESXi VM - needs 16 GB per VM)
+- Two mid-sized VMs for SolidFire "sites" - 2 x 16 GB RAM (NOTE: SolidFire Demo VM is an OVA file, and if you don't have VMware you can use the free ESXi 7, deploy it to KVM or Hyper-V, and deploy OVA to ESXi VM - which requires 16 GB per VM plus say 4 GB for ESXi)
 - Two mid-sized VMs for compute "site" resource, e.g. Hyper-V, KVM, Kubernetes, etc. - 2 x 16 GB RAM

 You can get the free SolidFire Demo VM from NetApp Support (login required).
 It's limited to 100 volumes - more than enough for testing.
 SolidFire Demo VM allows multiple storage accounts (each being a different iSCSI client), so just two SolidFire VMs can accommodate testing with several VMs simulating different Kubernetes or other clusters at each "site" (VM group).
 SolidFire Demo VM is well-behaved and an excellent tool for test/development as long as you don't need high performance (it's limited to 3000 IOPS).